lienvdsteen/cloudmunda/README.md

 # Cloudmunda

-This Ruby gem makes it easier to connect your Ruby (on Rails) app with Camunda Cloud. 🎉
+This Ruby gem makes it easier to connect your Ruby workers with Camunda Cloud. 🎉

-The following is included:
-- Ruby workers for Zeebe
-- API wrapper for Camunda Cloud
-- graphQL wrapper Usertasks

 To use this library you need: